 Jonathan’s work has earned coverage from The Wall Street Journal, the Chicago Tribune, Crain’s Chicago Business, the Washington Examiner and Fox Business News, among other media outlets.

 Jonathan earned his Juris Doctor from Southern Illinois University School of Law, where he specialized in health law and policy, and his Bachelor of Science from MacMurray College.
-He is licensed to practice law in the State of Illinois.
-He and his wife Elizabeth live in Springfield, Illinois.
+In 2016, Gov. Bruce Rauner appointed him to serve on the Illinois Health Facilities and Services Review Board.
+He is a member of the Illinois Bar and lives with his family in Springfield, Illinois.

 Gregg Pfister is the legislative relations director for the Foundation for Government Accountability.